 We then examined the strength and significance of the SES variables and race in the context of a multivariable model.
 Consistent with the above findings, when we include any of these variables in a multivariate model that includes all of the claims-based clinical variables, the effect size of each of these variables is modest.
 The c-statistic is unchanged with the addition of any of these variables into the model.
-Furthermore the addition of any of these variables into the model.
-Furthermore the addition of any of these variables into the model.
-Furthermore the addition of any of these variables into the model.
 Furthermore the addition of any of these variables into the model has little to no effect on hospital performance.
 We examined the change in hospitals' RSRRs with the addition of any of these variables.
-The median absolute change in hospitals' RSRRs when adding a dual eligibility indicator is 0.010% (IQR: -0.018% - 0.030%, minimum -0.316% - maximum 0.103%) with a correlation coefficient between RSRRs for each hospitals' RSRRs when adding a race indicator is 0.003% (IQR: -0.003% - 0.007%, minimum -0.089% - maximum 0.018%) with a correlation coefficient between

-RSRRs for each hospital with and without race added of 0.99995.
-The median absolute change in hospitals' RSRRs when adding an indicator for a low AHRQ SES Index score is 0.030% (IQR: -0.051% - 0.091%, minimum -1.158% - maximum 0.365%) with a correlation coefficient between RSRRs for each hospital with and without an indicator for a low AHRQ SES Index score added of 0.99205.
+The median absolute change in hospitals' RSRRs when adding a dual eligibility indicator is 0.010% (IQR: -0.018% -0.030%, minimum -0.316% - maximum 0.103%) with a correlation coefficient between RSRRs for each hospital with and without dual eligibility added of 0.99928.
+The median absolute change in hospitals' RSRRs when adding a race indicator is 0.003% (IQR: -0.003% -0.007%, minimum -0.089% - maximum 0.018%) with a correlation coefficient between RSRRs for each hospital with and without race added of 0.99995.
+The median absolute change in hospitals' RSRRs when adding an indicator for a low AHRO SES Index score is 0.030% (IQR: -0.051% - 0.091%, minimum -1.158% - maximum 0.365%) with a correlation coefficient between RSRRs for each hospital with and without an indicator for a low AHRO SES Index score added of 0.99205.